 MRI stands for Magnetic Resonance Imaging.
-MRI is considered to be a gold standard of imaging for many cases and continues to evolve.
+MRI is considered to be the gold standard of imaging for many cases and continues to evolve.
 An MRI scanner is a very powerful magnet that is up to 50000 times stronger than the earths magnetic field.
 We image hydrogen protons because the body is made up of 90% water.
 When the body is subject to a magnetic field in the MRI environment, the hydrogen protons align to the field.
 With the use of radiofrequency waves, the hydrogen protons are knocked off their axis and as they realign with the magnetic field they give off a signal.
 The signal is received by the specific coil that is placed over the area to be scanned, and with computer technology it is transformed into a very detailed image.
 MRI is a safe and painless exam that does not use X-rays or ionizing radiation.

 Both modalities are able to image in cross section and compliment each other well, however they each have their strengths and weaknesses.
 CT is very fast and shows great detail when evaluating lungs, bones, and intra-abdominal organs.
 MRI can be more specific and sensitive depending on the area being imaged.
 MRI is very good at looking at the brain, spine, joints, and soft tissues of the body such as muscle, fat, ligaments, tendons, and other organs.
 While CT uses x-rays, MRI uses a powerful magnet and radiofrequency waves.